-The Health Information Technology program at Shoreline Community College is accredited by the Commission on Accreditation of Allied Health Education Programs in collaboration with the American Health Information Management Association.
+The Health Information Technology program at Shoreline Community College is accredited by the Commission on Accreditation of Health Informatics and Information Management Education.

 COURSE FORMAT

 Theory is presented in lectures and web lessons.
 Laboratory projects reinforce lectures and provide handson experiences simulating on-the-job activities.
 Clinical experiences are provided in which the student is assigned to one or more clinical sites.